Ado Bayero: 1970s

 The constitutional powers of the emir were whittled down by the military regimes between 1966 and 1979.
 The Native Authority Police and Prisons Department was abolished, the emir's judicial council was superseded by another body, and local government reforms in 1968, 1972, and 1976 reduced the powers of the emir.

 1980s

 During the second republic, he witnessed hostilities from the People's Redemption Party led government of Abubakar Rimi.
 Bayero's Palace plays host to official visits by many government personnel and foreigners, but in 1981 Governor Abubakar Rimi restricted traditional homage paid by village heads to Ado Bayero and excised some domains from his emirate.

 In 1984, a travel ban was placed on the emir and his friend Okunade Sijuwade.
-Although the military are sometimes seen as relying on traditional rulers for support, many military regimes in the past reduced the powers of traditional rulers such as Bayero.
+Although the military regimes were then seen as relying on traditional rulers for support, many military regimes in the past reduced the powers of traditional rulers such as Bayero.